 2. Simplify Compliance

-Slipping, tripping, and falling are the biggest causes of accidents in all workplaces.
+Slipping, tripping, and falling are the biggest causes of workplace injuries.

 Therefore, training on this topic is necessary for everyone entering the site.
 It is especially convenient if this is done as a part of your on-site health and workplace safety training.